Table of contents

 APRA may adjust or exclude a specific requirement in this Prudential Standard in relation to a regulated institution.

-An exercise of APRA’s discretion under a previous version of an audit prudential standard continues to have effect under this Prudential Standard.
+An exercise of APRA’s discretion (such as an approval, waiver or direction) under a previous version of this Prudential Standard continues to have effect as though exercised pursuant to a corresponding power (if any) exercisable by APRA under this Prudential Standard.

 Reliance on an exercise of APRA’s discretion with respect to actuarial matters under a previous version of Prudential Standard GPS 310 Audit and Actuarial Valuation and Reporting is captured in Prudential Standard CPS 320 Actuarial and Related Matters.